Karaka-Management/Organization-Guide/Policies & Guidelines/Travel & Business Expenses Guideline.md

 ## Booking

 Every employee except the head of a department or the management is responsible for booking their own travels.
-Head of departments and management may deligate the booking to the secretariat.
+Head of departments and management may delegate the booking to the secretariat.

 ## Costs